lanleft/v8-wasm/wasm-type-confusion/readme.md

 > The cidx of `0x100003` is loaded into HeapTypeField, overflowing into CanonicalRelativeField into 1, which make RecGroup 2 is canonicalized into RecGroup 1.
 However, they are not equivalent.

+- One more important point is that `kMaxCanonicalTypes` is much larger then `kV8MaxWasmTypes`

+`kMaxCanonicalTypes = kSmiMaxValue; // 0x3fffffff = 0x40000000 - 1`

 - Reported issue: https://issues.chromium.org/issues/360533914

 - [POC](pocs/CVE-2024-8194.js)